CSCI-2349-F23/ps4/README.md

 * For each list of lemmatized stopword-free tokens, create a frequency distribution and print out the top 20 words.
 * For each list of lemmatized stopword-free tokens, turn them into a string using `" ".join()` and then create one word cloud, as shown in the code for [Class 9.1](https://github.com/CSCI-2349-F23/sample_code/tree/main/class9.1).
 Save each word cloud to a .png file.
 You can use the `savefig()` function, e.g., `plt.savefig('wordcloud3.png')`.

-Here are a few word clouds I created from the [Endangered Animals page](https://en.wikipedia.org/wiki/Category:Endangered_animals).
+Here are a few word clouds I created from pages from the [Endangered Animals page](https://en.wikipedia.org/wiki/Category:Endangered_animals).

 <img src="wordcloud2.png" width="500">
 <img src="wordcloud4.png" width="500">